aianta/Informly/README.md

 }
 ```

 >NOTE: We felt the best user experience was no user experience, that is, we didn't want to bother the user if what they were writing weren't claims.
 And if they were claims, we didn't want to bother the user if the claims were not misinformation.
-We continue to reward users for negative (non-misinformation) samples by incrementing bytes in the background, but otherwise we don't display anything.
+We continue to reward users for negative (non-misinformation) samples by incrementing bytes in the background, but otherwisen, we don't display anything.

 With the nature of a hackathon, many stages of the pipeline achieve their goals to varying degrees of success or quality.
-Sadly, due to the dependant nature of pipeline segments on their predecessors, low quality results can, in some cases, cascade.
-For example if our relevance check logic emits many false positives, we're bound to bother the user more than necessary and use more compute resource than necessary.
-Nevertheless this design approach gives one a sort of logical map of the extension to which modular and incremental improvements can be made.
+Sadly, due to the dependent nature of pipeline segments on their predecessors, low-quality results can, in some cases, cascade.
+For example, if our relevance check logic emits many false positives, we're bound to bother the user more than necessary and use more compute resources than necessary.
+Nevertheless, this design approach gives one a sort of logical map of the extension to which modular and incremental improvements can be made.

 ```javascript
 /**